The Blog

 • People of all personality types may want to call upon the self-assured mindset when they need to make their needs known, signal conviction, or lead a team.

-• Practice a self-assured personality by being OK with making mistakes, using language that projects confidence, and taking charge even if you don't feel like an expert, among other tips.
+• You can practice being more self-assured by being OK with making mistakes, using language that projects confidence, and taking charge even if you don't feel like an expert, among other tips.

 All people have some mindsets that come naturally, and some that take more effort to tap into.
 No one mindset is better than another, or more indicative of emotional intelligence.
 Rather, all tendencies are valuable at different times, depending on the demands of the situation at hand.